 Plastic is a unique and great material, it has a lot of uses and provides properties that, currently, other materials cannot deliver.
 However, incorrect usage and disposal of plastics causes massive environmental problems and we acknowledge that this cannot be ignored.

-By 2025, we will sell only products and packaging that can either be recycled or are biodegradable or compostable.
+By 2025, we will sell only products and packaging that can either be recycled or compostable.
 We are already committed to ensuring our products and packaging are integrated into the circular economy, wherever possible.

-In our production processes, we continue to reduce our usage of resources while maintaining our high-quality standards.
-We will continue to support consumers in avoiding food waste with, among other things, products that prolong significantly the freshness of food.
+In our production processes, we continue to reduce our usage of resources while maintaining high-quality standards.
+We will continue to support consumers in avoiding food waste with products that prolong significantly the freshness of food.